With this article I would like to describe a data model we utilize in 1C Enterprise and explain why.

 Another approach is object-oriented programming.
 Data is treated as a programming language object and is stored in a database.
-This can be either a relation or an object-oriented one.
-In the first case modeling is governed by DBMS, while in the latter, it is ORM that comes into place.
+It can be either a relation or an object-oriented one.
+In the first case, modeling is governed by DBMS, while in the latter, ORM comes into place.

-In addition to these two approaches, some other methods and solutions are utilized in designing business applications.
+In addition to these two approaches, developers utilize some other methods and solutions when designing business applications.
 Semi-structured data approach is among them.

-Now we are getting to the approach we have chosen for 1C:Enterprise platform.
-It has no universally recognized name, and we chose to call it applied object type model.
-The key concept is that the platform contains a number of applied object types.
+Now we are gradually getting to the approach we have chosen for the 1C:Enterprise platform.
+It has no universally recognized name, and we decided to call it the applied object type model.
+The key concept is that the platform contains many applied object types.
 These object types describe specific categories of subject-related entities within an application model.
-Designers need to use suitable object types to describe a data model adequately.
+Designers describe a data model picking appropriate object types.
 By doing so, they present not only the data model but mostly the application model itself.
-We will pay a bit more attention to it a little later.
+We will get back to this part a bit later.

 So what is meant by applied object types?

-We use several applied object types in 1C:Enterprise.
+In 1C:Enterprise, we use several applied object types.

 Catalogs store static content (lists of employees, goods, and clients).

-Documents contain events related to particular subject matters (sale, admission to job, bank transfer, and so on).
-Sometimes they are named as print forms like Payment Order or New Hire Form.
+Documents contain events relating to particular subject matters (sale, admission to job, bank transfer, and so on).
+Sometimes they have names of print forms like Payment Order or New Hire Form.
 But this is just for the sake of convenience.
 In fact, this is an event type and not a print form.

-Accumulation Registers serve for accounting purposes, like the accounting of cash assets or warehouse inventory.
+Accumulation registers serve for the keeping of records, like cash assets accounting or warehouse inventory.

 Now we can have a closer look at the set of features offered by applied object types.

-Applied object types describe a data model and place data within a relational model.
+Applied object types describe a data model, thus placing data within a relational model.
 But this is just a smaller part of a bigger picture.

-utilize standard attributes (fields) that are built into the platform (reference ID, code, description, link to parent in hierarchical catalogs, etc.)
+- apply standard attributes (fields) built into the platform (reference ID, code, description, link to parent in hierarchical catalogs, etc.)

 - describe tables treated as containments (also called nested tables).

-Documents are about the same, but here we have “Date” standard attribute that places an event on a timeline and “Posted” flag to show whether a document is registered in the system or still remains in draft state.
+Documents are about the same, but here we have Date as a standard attribute that places an event on a timeline and Posted flag to show whether a document is registered in the system or remains in draft state.

-So why do we use applied object types instead of tables or simply entities?
+So why do we use applied object types instead of tables or even entities?

 It is a good question.
 Tables offer plenty of advantages.
 They are a better fit for simple relational models and do not suffer from limitations imposed by predefined types.
 On the other hand, tables lack features granted by our platform.